-As a police chief, you'll be responsible for managing officers, preparing reports and informing personnel of investigations or regulations.
-Training and evaluating officers and other personnel, coordinating efforts with other law enforcement agencies or court representatives and testifying in court proceedings may also be a part of your job.
-Working in the law enforcement field can be mentally or physically stressful, and you may frequently encounter dangerous situations.
+Police chiefs work in law enforcement and are responsible for managing officers, preparing reports, and informing personnel of investigations and regulations.
+Other essential duties include training and evaluating officers and other personnel, coordinating efforts with other law enforcement agencies or court representatives, and testifying in court proceedings.
+Working in the law enforcement field can be mentally and physically stressful, and police chiefs may encounter dangerous or life-threatening situations.

 Step 1: Earn an Associate's Degree or a Bachelor's Degree

-According to O*Net OnLine, 50% of first-line supervisors of police and detectives (the group that includes police chiefs) have an associate's or bachelor's degree.
-The International Association of Chiefs of Police (IACP) indicates that applicants with bachelor's degrees may be the most attractive candidates to potential employers.
-Prospective candidates might consider a degree in criminal justice, law enforcement or a related field.
-Typical coursework in a criminal justice program may include criminology, corrections, criminal law and forensics.
-Students may also need to take classes in writing, sociology and psychology.
+Although not always required, approximately 50% of current police chiefs have an associate's or bachelor's degree.
+Prospective candidates might consider a degree in criminal justice, law enforcement, or a related field.
+Typical coursework in a criminal justice program includes criminology, corrections, criminal law, and forensics.
+Students may also need to take classes in writing, sociology, and psychology.

-- Study a foreign language.
-Some agencies may prefer candidates who are bilingual, so students may opt to enroll in foreign language courses.
-Proficiency in a foreign language may be an asset when seeking employment, especially in urban areas.
+Study a foreign language.
+Proficiency in a foreign language is often an asset when seeking employment, especially in urban areas.

-- Complete fieldwork or an internship.
-Some schools may require students to complete internships or other work in the field.
-Working in a real-life situation may be helpful to students who are setting their goals for the future; practical experience may help them to decide on the type of environment in which they would like to work.
+Complete fieldwork or an internship.
+Some schools require that students complete internships or various coursework in the field.
+Experiencing hands-on work is also helpful for students in deciding the types of environments in which they would like to work.

 Step 2: Enter the Workforce

 Aspiring police chiefs typically enter the workforce as police officers in law enforcement agencies.
-While each agency is different, most require officers to be at least 21 years old and take psychological and physical fitness tests as well as written examinations.
-Additional requirements may include medical examinations and demonstration of sound character; many agencies disqualify candidates who have been convicted of a crime.
+While each agency is different, most require officers to be at least 21 years of age and to pass psychological and physical fitness tests and written examinations.
+Additional requirements may include medical examinations and demonstration of sound character; most agencies require candidates with clean background checks.

-Officers must receive training after they have been accepted by an agency.
-This may involve training at a police academy or a regional academy.
-Officers learn about specifics of police work like laws, rights, investigation and related technology.
-Officers may also work with supervisors concerning training with firearms, patrolling and first-aid.
+Officers must receive training, often in the form of a certification program, after they have been accepted by an agency.
+This may involve training at a police or regional academy.
+The curriculum covers various areas of police work, such as understanding laws and rights, conducting investigations, and utilizing related technology.
+Officers may also work with supervisors concerning training with firearms, patrolling, and first-aid.

 Step 4: Gain Work Experience and Advance

-Aspiring police chiefs are required to have extensive work experience in investigations, patrols and administration.
-They must demonstrate leadership skills and competence in their work.
-Promotions through an agency are determined through examinations, aptitude and time spent within the agency.
+Aspiring police chiefs are required to have extensive work experience in investigations, patrols, and administration.
+They must have a proven track record of leadership skills and competence in their work.
+Promotions through an agency are determined through examinations, aptitude assessments, and time spent with the agency.

-- Pursue a variety of work experiences.
-Hiring authorities at agencies may seek to employ a police chief with a diverse set of experiences and skills.
-Aspiring chiefs should actively pursue experience in several operational areas, including records and community affairs.
-Working with more than one agency may also show variety in experience.
+Pursue various work experiences.
+Hiring authorities at agencies seek to employ police chiefs with a diverse set of experiences and skills.
+Aspiring chiefs should be competent in several operational areas, including records and community affairs.
+Working collaboratively with other agencies can help develop these skills, as well as showcase varied experiences.

 Step 5: Consider a Master's Degree Program

-The IACP indicates that a master's degree may give an aspiring police chief an advantage in the competitive job market.
+The IACP indicates that a master's degree gives an aspiring police chief an advantage in the competitive job market.
 Master's degree programs in criminal justice are offered at many schools and allow students to build on the knowledge gained in undergraduate programs.
-Graduate students may take courses in victimology, research methods and terrorism.
-A master's thesis may also be required.
+Graduate students may take courses in victimology, research methods, and terrorism and may be required to complete a master's thesis.